TatheerHussain/nlpprohectnov2021/README.md

 # Hate-Speech Detection using Roman-Urdu
-> The idea is to create a new hate speech detection in roman URDU language, that could out perform current systems out there.
+> The idea is to create a new hate speech detection in roman URDU language, that could out perform current systems out there
+> urdu-roman here means we need to remove the roman-hindi words from our urdu corpus

 ### Technologies to be used